PEI Tenant Rights: Lease Help & Rental Laws in Prince Edward Island

 What to Watch for in PEI Leases

-• Rent increase clauses that exceed the annual cap set by the Rental Office Director — these are unenforceable.
+- Rent increase clauses that exceed the annual cap set by the Director of Residential Tenancy — these are unenforceable.

 PEI Cities

 Charlottetown is Prince Edward Island's largest rental market and the location of the IRAC offices.
 A city-specific lease guide for Charlottetown is coming soon.
-All rentals on the Island fall under the Rental of Residential Property Act — the rent cap, IRAC-held deposits, and mandatory eviction adjudication apply province-wide.
+All rentals on the Island fall under the Residential Tenancy Act (proclaimed April 2023) — the rent cap, landlord-held deposits in trust, and mandatory eviction adjudication apply province-wide.